TheHeroBrine422/parkingLotAppIgnite/backend/README.md

 # Todo list (not prioritized)

 1. TEST AND DOCUMENT.
 For testing, I am no longer doing it manually, and just writing testing using jest cause I need to do it anyway and most things need a lot of testing.
 Will do documentation after everything works.
-  * remember to remove debug console.logs when finished writing testing code
+  * remember to remove debug console.logs (both test.js and main.js) when finished writing testing code
+  * finish writing failed parameter autogen.
 2. add extra checks for db errors.
 Add SELECT after modification statement to check that changes worked.
-3. check for race conditions
 4. Make Settings.DBcreds work.
 For some reason on my linux machine it is having issues.
   * This issue only appears in main.js but not in test.js with jest.
 I have no clue why that would happen
 5. add checks for types in app.listen db reset?
-6. make getTokenGoogle actually create accounts
-7. make createArbitraryUser check if the user it is trying to create already exists and maybe just abstract the code into a function so I can use it in getTokenGoogle
+6. check google ouath token name param to make sure it is set properly in POST getTokenGoogle during acc creation.
 6. create New Routes
   * fix revokeToken for JWTs
 10. add expiration to JWT